-Two autonomous DG have been installed in the ERC and, thus, the emergency response centre is independent in the event of total loss of on-site or off-site power supply.
+Two autonomous DGs have been installed in the ERC and, thus, the emergency response centre is independent in the event of total loss of on-site or off-site power supply.
 In the event of moderate seismic impacts (below DBE of the plant), the functionality of the ERC depends upon secondary seismic effects, whereas the degradation of the above-ground structures hinders the access of the personnel to the ERC.
 This issue is considered in the design and there is an independent emergency underground access to the ERC premises.
-The National Report includes a measure in progress for the construction of a new off-site ERC (measure D-1-2 in Attachment 1).
+There is also a measure in the Report for the construction of a new off-site ERC which has been implemented (measure D-1-2 in Attachment 1).